Why People Fear Naturism

 Audience Note

-This paper is intended for policymakers, researchers, and institutional stakeholders examining the cognitive and sociological mechanisms shaping public reactions to non-sexual nudity and their implications for governance and public policy.
+This paper is intended for policymakers, researchers, and institutional stakeholders examining cognitive and sociological mechanisms shaping public responses to non-sexual nudity and their implications for governance and public policy.

 Executive Summary

 Public resistance to naturism is commonly attributed to moral, cultural, or legal factors.
-This paper proposes that a primary driver is cognitive rather than ideological.
+This paper examines an alternative explanation: that a primary driver is cognitive rather than ideological.

-In most contemporary societies, individuals are not exposed to nudity in neutral contexts.
-Instead, nudity is consistently encountered within private, sexualised, or restricted environments.
-This produces a learned cognitive association in which nudity is interpreted as a signal of intimacy.
+In many contemporary societies, exposure to nudity occurs predominantly within private, sexualised, or restricted contexts.
+This repeated exposure pattern contributes to a learned association in which nudity is interpreted as a signal of intimacy.

 This association operates automatically and is rarely examined.
-As a result, individuals may perceive non-sexual nudity as inherently intimate, inappropriate, or socially disruptive, regardless of context.
+As a result, non-sexual nudity may be interpreted as inherently intimate, inappropriate, or socially disruptive, regardless of context.

 • the association between nudity and intimacy is learned rather than inherent